jfalken/pyairbeam/readme.md

 ## Why?

-AirBeam is an excellent and inexpensive app to easily use iOS/OSX devices to remote monitoring.
+AirBeam is an excellent and inexpensive app to easily use iOS/OSX devices for remote monitoring.
-However, I wanted to export 24x7 constant video streams form AirBeam devices to my own nas/s3 setup, using the recording device to do compression as well.
+However, I wanted to export 24x7 constant video streams from AirBeam devices to my own nas/s3 setup, using the recording device to do compression as well.
 Since AirBeam only allowed motion detection (which I found to be unreliable), this module was written to interface with the REST interface AirBeam provides.

+I initially started doing this because I had extra/older iOS devices I could use for remote monitoring.
+However when looking at similarly capable IP cameras, I realized its actually cheaper and lower power to buy refurbished ipod touches from Apple and use them as cameras.
+This allows for numerous integrations since ipod touches are running iOS.

 ## Whats it do?